insin/newforms/docs/index.rst

 such as ``IntegerField`` and ``DateField`` convert values to a JavaScript ``Number`` and ``Date``, respectively.

-Displaying a form in a React component
+Displaying a Form in a React component
 --------------------------------------

-Forms are designed to render directly into a React component instead of newforms providing its own React components.
+Rather than newforms providing its own custom React components, forms render contents to be included in the output of the``render()`` method of the React components they're used in.

 A form only outputs its own fields; it's up to you to provide the surrounding ``<form>`` element, submit buttons etc.